Gugahl/landing-page-ballebot/README.md

 <h1>Ballebot Landing Page</h1>
 <p>Welcome to the Ballebot Landing Page repository!
-This project showcases a stunning landing page for our innovative coffee shop, <strong>Ballecoffee</strong>.</p>
+This project showcases a stunning landing page for our innovative bot of discord, <strong>Ballebot</strong>.</p>

 <h2>Features</h2>
 <ul>